newnetdev/NetworkToCode-Class/labs/Ansible_Lab_09_Core_Resource_Modules_Juniper.md

 ##### Step 5

-Log into the `vmx7` and ensure that any vrf configuration associated with tenant-a has been removed and the vrfs for tenants x, y and z have been established.
+Log into the `vmx7` and ensure that the vrfs for tenants x, y and z have been established.